Deformable-Toolkit/dtk/README.md

 ## How to build

-&emsp;&emsp;dtk is build by CMake. so you can build easily.
+&emsp;&emsp;Dtk is build by CMake. so you can build easily.

 ### build with CMake GUI